 Showing Your Property

 The majority of the time a trusted member of our team will be conducting the viewing and although it is not compulsory, it is usual that the property owners are not present.
 Why?
-You ask.
 Admittedly, you will know more about your property that any agent ever could, however a lot of purchasers feel un-easy about viewing a property with the vendors present.
 They are conscious of the fact that they are in someone else’s home and are less likely to relax and ‘feel at home’ in the property.
 They are also less likely to constructively criticise the property and when they do this it gives us the opportunity to use our years of experience to overcome any objections that they may have.